 Eventually, things will turn in your favor.
 Up until this point, the media has been proactive, writing about you when they are inspired.
 When the marketplace realizes that you are the one writing the story, and not the media, you become the star.
 The media becomes reactionary, reporting on things you say and do, with a sentence or two of opinion thrown in at the end.
 The press will start to call and email you relentlessly, hoping that, if you do say something, you say it to them first.
 The more attention, news, and plot twists you give the press in this stage, the more noise you’ll create.

 So how do you actually turn this attention into cash?
 Hustle.
 The more noise you create, the more likely you’ll land a potential client or customer’s conversation.
 That’s invaluable.
 As long as people know what you’re offering and you’ve framed the story correctly, you’ll get some interest.
 Give every lead attention, even if it doesn’t seem to be a perfect fit.
 Often, you need to introduce mass leads like these to the real context of who you are and what you do, not just your campaign.
 Connecting your campaign to your business is a bit tricky.
 Your campaign and company should be independent, but somehow cleverly intertwined.
 Rumblr has nothing to do with von Hughes, but “hacking the media” does.

 About von Hughes:

-von Hughes is a hybrid creative agency + product studio best known for the internationally viral social campaign Rumblr, ‘Tinder for fighting,’ that garnered the attention of 200+ global media outlets and exposed the von Hughes brand to tens of millions in 4 days.
+von Hughes (now Howler AI) is a hybrid creative agency + product studio best known for the internationally viral social campaign Rumblr, ‘Tinder for fighting,’ that garnered the attention of 200+ global media outlets and exposed the von Hughes brand to tens of millions in 4 days.
 We manage product design, branding, advertising, and distribution for brands, and also produce products internally to hyper-target market opportunities.